Drunk driving in the United States: Field sobriety tests

-Purpose

-FSTs and SFSTs are promoted as, "used to determine whether a subject is impaired", but FST tests are widely regarded having, as their primary purpose, establishing tangible evidence of "probable cause for arrest".
+One of the most controversial aspects of a DUI stop is the field sobriety test (FSTs).
+The National Highway Traffic Safety Administration (NHTSA) has developed a model system for managing Standardized Field Sobriety Test (SFST) training and published numerous training manuals associated with FSTs.
+FSTs and SFSTs are promoted as determining "whether a subject is impaired", but FST tests are widely regarded having, as their primary purpose, establishing tangible evidence of "probable cause for arrest".
 Probable cause is necessary under US law (4th Amendment) to sustain an arrest and (significantly) to invoke the implied consent law.
 A secondary purpose is to provide supporting corroborative tangible evidence for use against the suspect for use at trial in jurisdictions that permit such evidence.

-Field Sobriety Test Refusals

 In all US jurisdictions, participation in a Field Sobriety Test (FST) is voluntary, and not required under implied consent laws.
-(Police are not obliged to advise the suspect that participation in a FST or other pre-arrest procedures is voluntary.
-In contrast, formal evidentiary tests given under implied consent requirements are considered mandatory.)
+Police are not obliged to advise the suspect that participation in a FST or other pre-arrest procedures is voluntary.
+In contrast, formal evidentiary tests given under implied consent requirements are considered mandatory.

-A suspect requested to participate in a FST is likely to be told that the purpose is to determine whether the suspect is impaired; however, FST tests are widely regarded having, as their primary purpose, gaining tangible evidence for use against the suspect in the establishment of probable cause for arrest.